-The Foundation plans to establish an investment policy, investing funds in excess of those needed to meet annual expenditures.
+The Foundation has established an investment policy, investing funds in excess of those needed to meet annual expenditures.
+In addition, the Foundation has two investment accounts and plans to use one to specifically segregate fund committed for research grants.

-As indicated in Note 8, the Foundation experienced organizational changes in 2022, and, therefore, decided to maintain substantial cash balances in order to ensure strategic goals, such as bringing the grant process in-house and hiring employees, could be achieved.
+The Foundation experienced organizational changes in 2022, and therefore until 2023, decided to maintain substantial cash balances in order to ensure availability for strategic goals, such as bringing the grant process in-house and hiring employees, could be achieved.